d1ln/sendseo/README.md

 ## 📝 Human Rewrite Rate

-- % requiring significant edits
+- **Percentage of drafts requiring significant manual edits**
-- Simple "needs rewrite?" toggle
-  **Ensures:** Practical quality measurement.
+- **Human feedback after each article** (informal or structured)

+**Why this matters:**
+Tracks whether the system is producing review-ready content consistently, and highlights where prompts or extraction may need refinement.

 ---

-# 📡 Monitoring (Notional)
+## 📡 Monitoring (Notional)

 The system can track: